 Sexuality and HIV are intricately linked.
-About half of all people with HIV experience sexual problems that often negatively affect their quality of life.
-Sexual health includes the physical, psychological and social aspects of sexuality.
-Due to an HIV infection, these different aspects can be disturbed individually or together.
-The nurse consultant at the Jan van Goyen Medical Center therefore pays a lot of attention to your sexual health during the first few consultations (and, if necessary, also during later consultations).
+About half of all people living with HIV experience sexual problems that often negatively affect their quality of life.
+Sexual health encompasses the physical, psychological and social aspects of sexuality.
+An HIV infection can disrupt these different aspects separately or together.
+The nurse consultant at the Jan van Goyen Medical Center therefore pays a great deal of attention to your sexual health during the first few consultations (and, if necessary, during subsequent consultations).

 Physical aspects of HIV and sexuality